Skip to content

 Helvellyn, Cumbria

-If you’ve ever hiked to the summit of Helvellyn, you won’t be surprised that the Lake District’s third highest peak has been voted as the nation’s favourite walk.
-Our rangers help to care for this special location as part of the Fix the Fells partnership: repairing paths, improving drainage and keeping the landscape looking spectacular.
-The infamous ‘Striding Edge’ approach involves scrambling along a narrow ridge, but other routes are available for the less-adventurous.
-You could also head slightly north to try some of our trails around Ullswater, or head to Aira Force so see the thundering 65ft waterfall.Plan your hike
+The Lake District’s third highest peak, Helvellyn, has been voted as the nation’s favourite walk.
+Our rangers care for it as part of the Fix the Fells partnership: repairing paths, improving drainage and keeping the landscape accessible for everyone.
+The notorious 'Striding Edge’ approach involves scrambling along a narrow ridge, but other routes are available for an easier walk.
+You could also head slightly north to try some of our trails around Ullswater, or head to Aira Force so see the thundering 20 metre waterfall.Plan your hike

-There are six official paths to the summit of Snowdon, which range in difficulty.
-The Llanberis Path is the easiest and most popular route, while the Watkin Path is the most challenging (and least-travelled), with sections of loose scree and steep drops.
-If you don’t fancy the ascent to the top there are also plenty of lower-level walks to try, from the Fisherman’s path beside the rushing River Glaslyn to exploring the rocky hillock of Dinas Emrys: said to be the lair of the red dragon that adorns the Welsh flag.Explore Snowdon
+There are six official paths to the summit of Yr Wyddfa (Snowdon), which range in difficulty.
+The Llanberis Path is the easiest and most popular route, while the Watkin Path is the most challenging with sections of loose scree and steep drops.
+There are also plenty of lower-level walks to try, from the Fisherman’s Path beside the rushing River Glaslyn to the rocky hillock of Dinas Emrys.Explore Yr Wyddfa (Snowdon), Gwynedd

 View of Ullswater and the fells at dawn, Aira Force and Ullswater, Cumbria